 This is because many Americans forget to factor vacation expenses into their annual budgets.

 While I’ve shared lots of ways to save money and travel on a budget here on Mint Notion, you don’t have to visit an exotic destination in order to have a nice vacation.
 Consider taking a staycation instead.

-Camping is one of my favorite staycation ideas because it’s affordable, it’s a great way to unplug, and it’s a fun way to connect with your loved ones.
+Camping is one of my favorite staycation ideas for families because it’s affordable, it’s a great way to unplug, and it’s a fun way to connect with your loved ones.

 Making homemade popcorn is easy and it tastes a thousand times better than microwave popcorn.
-You can use a big pot or invest is a popcorn machine.
+We like using this popcorn machine.

 3. Be a tourist in your city

-One of my favorite things to do is be a tourist in my own city for the day.
+One of my favorite staycation ideas is be a tourist in my own city for the day.
 I live in a large city and I’m always discovering new neighborhoods and places of interest to check out.

 You can visit local museums, historical spots, nature parks, public art displays, art galleries, gardens, and more.
 Some cities offer admission discounts to local residents.

 Save money sightseeing